TerexitariusStomp/onchaincommunitycurrency/stablecoin/README.md

 Caiana (CANA) is an ERC-20 compatible stablecoin backed by fiat reserves, featuring advanced security mechanisms including pausability, upgradability, and blacklist functionality.

+## Transparency & Open Data

+- Issuance policy: The amount of Caiana (CANA) minted is based on open financial records of BRL reserves held in a bank account.
+Public banking records are used to determine and evidence circulating supply.
+- Smart contract activity (open data): https://celo.blockscout.com/address/0x15ffACd88539aFa123AD4707e28f6Bc3A7DBBad7?tab=txs
+  - The above explorer link provides transparent on-chain activity and open data for the last three weeks of Caiana transactions.
+- Bank reserve records: [Insert public bank statement/report URL here]
+  - Replace the placeholder link with the public portal or statement that evidences BRL reserves supporting Caiana.

 ## Contract Addresses

 ### Main Contracts